VertebrateResequencing/wr/.docs/recent/spec.md

 `bucketRGEndTime` encoding (`rgEndTimeBytes`, big-endian Unix seconds), extended to nanosecond precision.

-Both buckets are created with `CreateBucketIfNotExists` in `initDB` (alongside the existing bucket creation block).
+`bucketEndTimeToKey` is created with `CreateBucketIfNotExists` in `initDB` (alongside the existing bucket creation block).
 No rebuild/back-fill step.
-The manager must not error if either bucket is empty or newly created.
+The manager must not error if the bucket is empty or newly created.

 `endTimeIndexKey`: